jgehrcke/covid-19-germany-gae/README.md

 In [this blog](https://gehrcke.de/2020/03/deutschlands-covid-19-fallzahlen-des-rki-und-der-who-haben-inzwischen-2-3-tage-verzogerung/)
 post I explain why as of today the numbers reported in the RKI and WHO situation reports lag behind by 1-3 days.

-Questions?
-Please ask them, for example right in this repository here.

 ## CSV file